hdinkel/linuxcommandline/linux_beginner/introduction.rst

   $

 .. note:: Using ``cd`` without a directory is equivalent to "``cd ~``" and changes into the users's homedirectory
-.. note:: Please note the difference between absolute paths (starting with "``/``") and relative paths (starting with a directory name)
+.. note:: Please note the difference between absolute paths (starting with "``/``") and relative paths (starting with a directory name).

 Special directories: